 Regularly visited by the Vancouver Paranormal Society, Skully knows this museum must have a dark side.
 Four decades ago the building was the Coroner’s Court and autopsy facility.
 An autopsy room is already a scary sounding place but to make things even creepier, a strange energy, thought to be paranormal, has been picked up in this room.
 Can you hear Skully’s bones jitter with excitement?

 Are there any other haunting experiences in B.C.
 Skully should visit?
 Let us know on Facebook or come and tell us in person in one of our six B.C.
-Halloween Alley stores that will be opening very soon.
-You’ll be able find us in Kamloops, Kelowna, Port Coquitlam, Prince George, South Surrey and Victoria.
+Halloween Alley stores.
+You can find us in Kamloops, Kelowna, Port Coquitlam, Prince George, South Surrey and Victoria.